 SA2 has discussed and concluded that Additional ULI format will be determined by RAN WG and SA2 will align based on RAN feedback.
 Please refer to related conclusion in clause 8.5 of TR 23.700-06.

-RAN3 is asking SA2 to provide clarification on the purpose of the information referred to as “additional ULI” and the CN functions that are using it.
+RAN3 is asking SA2 to provide clarification on the purpose of the information referred to as “additional ULI” and to indicate to RAN3 the CN functions that would be using it.

 2. Actions: